nvdaaddons/DevGuide/readme.md

 In both cases, the object that we wish to check must be inserted as the first element of the clsList.
 The effect is that these custom objects will take precedence when looking up gestures or code (behavior) for the object, and in the developer info, these custom objects will come first when MRO (Method Resolution Order) for the navigator object is displayed.

 Note: You may need to tune these two methods to provide correct overlay classes for very specific controls (such as checking names, specific roles, etc.), otherwise you may find that two or more identical-looking controls are assigned to your custom object when in fact they are very different.
+Also, the event_NVDAObject_init is only available in app modules.

 ### Input and output: scripts and UI messages ###